avelaxonov/script-vault/species-counter/README.md

 | `Enter` | Log photo and advance |
 | `P` / `F` / `0` | Toggle present / flag uncertain / reset count |

-The photo counter shows whether the current photo is in your results: plain `12 / 300` means nothing entered, amber `● unlogged` means counts entered but not yet written to the CSV, green `✓ logged` means written.
-Browsing away from un-logged counts never loses them, and the session auto-saves so you can quit and resume.
+The photo counter shows whether the current photo is in your results:
+- plain `12 / 300` means nothing entered,
+- amber `● unlogged` means counts entered but not yet written to the CSV,
+- green `✓ logged` means written.
+Browsing away from unlogged counts never loses them, and the session auto-saves so you can quit and resume.

 **Output:** `species_counts.csv` (wide — one row per photo) and `species_counts_long.csv` (tidy — one row per photo × species, ready for `dplyr`/`ggplot2`).
 You can also define your own per-photo columns such as `transect` or `depth` under ⚙ → Custom columns.

 ## Running the MATLAB version

 Requires MATLAB R2020b or newer.
-Download [`matlab/SpeciesCounter.m`](matlab/SpeciesCounter.m), then in MATLAB:
+Download [`SpeciesCounter.m`](/SpeciesCounter.m), then in MATLAB:

 ```matlab
 cd /path/to/folder/containing/SpeciesCounter.m